aashwin-gaur/address-book/Readme.md

 - A user's addressbook will not necessarily contain other users.
 - A user's addressbook can be empty
 - A user can not have two friends with the same name
-- Non-Functional Requirements
-    - a contact number can only have a maximum of 10 digits and a minimum of 8
-    - a name can contain a maximum of 64 characters

 ###Scope
 - The application will not implement full solution for authentication. i.e. Only authorisation be implemented.
 (Access to resources given identity rather than identity management.)